ez8-co/xpjson/README.md

 ### Optional COW(Copy-On-Write) Feature

-- You should care about the life cycle of input string or buffer by yourself when using this feature.
+- You should care about the life cycle of input string or buffer by yourself when using `COW` feature.
-- The feature may be automatically inherited by assignment or movement or reference.
+- Pass `true` to `cow` switch to enable `COW` feature manually.
-- Pass `true` to `cow` switch to manually enable this feature.
+- `COW` feature may be automatically inherited by assignment or movement or reference.

 |Class Name|Method Name|
 |-|-|